DV

 Overview

-VTI and VXUS are both Vanguard passive index ETFs, but they cover entirely different geographies.
-VTI tracks the U.S. total stock market—roughly 3,500 companies from mega-cap to micro-cap.
-VXUS tracks non-U.S. developed and emerging markets through the FTSE Global All Cap ex US Index, giving you exposure to Europe, Asia, and frontier economies.
-Together, they're the backbone of a simple two-fund global equity portfolio.
+VTI and VXUS are both broad-market Vanguard index ETFs designed to build the equity foundation of a diversified portfolio, but they cover entirely different geographies.
+VTI tracks the CRSP US Total Market Index—every publicly traded U.S. stock from mega-cap to micro-cap.
+VXUS tracks the FTSE Global All Cap ex US Index, giving exposure to developed and emerging markets outside the U.S. Together, they form the classic two-fund international equity split; separately, each represents a geographic bet on where growth and value will come from.

 How they differ